 7.1 kWh battery, 15 miles (EPA), 76 MPGe, 96 kW motor (357 hp combined)

 Making quite a different impression from the i3, the BMW i8 is a sleek plug-in hybrid coupe with similar carbon fiber-reinforced plastic and aluminum construction to the i3.
 The sexy styling is backed by an emphasis on performance, because when you're paying this much for a car, why not make it both fast and efficient?

 28 kWh battery, 87 miles (EPA), 84 MPGe, 132 kW motor

 Mercedes' electric car will empty your wallet to the tune of just $100 more than the BMW i3, its closest competitor.
 For that you get a larger, more practical and more luxurious vehicle, though miss out on some of the BMW's more innovative aspects.
 Just go easy on the options, or you'll get within a stone's throw of Tesla pricing...

 70-85 kWh battery, 240-270 miles (EPA), 93-101 MPGe, 245-515 kW motor

 You may have seen a lower base price advertised for the Model S, but Tesla cheekily deducts the full $7,500 federal tax rebate in its price lists.
-Thankfully, its near-$2,000 is now included in the car's cost.
 The Model S is probably the most convincing EV on sale--and certainly the most fun.
 It's also selling well, rolling out into Europe and China as you read this.